uvarc/rc-website/content/userinfo/hpc/overview.md

 {{< systems-boilerplate >}}

 {{< lead >}}
-The sections below contain important information for new and existing Rivanna users.
+The sections below contain important information for new and existing Rivanna and Afton users.
 Please read each carefully.
 {{< /lead >}}

 {{< lead >}}
-New users are invited to attend one of our free orientation sessions ("Introduction to Rivanna") held throughout the year.
+New users are invited to attend one of our free orientation sessions ("Introduction to HPC") held throughout the year.
 {{< /lead >}}

 <div>
-<a href={{% intro-rivanna-request %}}><button  class="btn btn-primary btn-md">Sign up for an "Intro to Rivanna" session</button></a>
+<a href={{% intro-rivanna-request %}}><button  class="btn btn-primary btn-md">Sign up for an "Intro to HPC" session</button></a>
 </div>

 - - -